 March 14, 2022

 DeSantis is the “Current Thing” politician for the right.
-He regularly tries on different political identities, all of which seem optimized for his next ambition and for the causes that happen to be in vogue among the audience he’s cultivating at the time.
+He regularly tries on different political identities, all of which seem optimized for his next ambition and for the causes that happen to be in vogue among the audience he’s cultivating at the time (it’s not for nothing he’s publicly launching his campaign on Musk’s platform).
 Here are some of those personas.

 Ron DeSantis, Iraq vet, Navy hero, bronze star, Yale, Harvard Law, running for Congress in Fla.
 Very impressive. http://t.co/kkPDZv7r— Donald J. Trump (@realDonaldTrump) March 20, 2012